AmandaMartins12/Data_Analyst_Portfolio/Machine Learning Projects/Lasso Regression Predicts Student Performance/README.md

 3. **Predictions and Metrics Calculation**: The trained models are employed to predict assessment grades.
 The code then calculates overall averages, recovery grades (if applicable), final averages, and pass/fail status based on the predictions.

-4. **Exporting to Google Sheets**: The predictions and calculated metrics are exported to a Google Sheets spreadsheet (Sheet 3) using the Google Sheets API.
+4. **Exporting to Google Sheets**: The predictions and calculated metrics are exported to a Google Sheets spreadsheet (Sheet 3).

 ## Conclusion